 2001 - 2006

 1994 - 2000

-A health system had achieved strong operating margins for many years but, as with many strong health systems, was concerned about the impact of healthcare reform on future performance.
+A three-hospital (2,310-bed) academic health system had achieved strong operating margins for many years but was concerned with the impact of healthcare reform and state budget cuts on future performance.

 News & Insights

 Seminars & Speaking Engagements

 - October 9, 2014

 News & Commentary